flutter/website/src/content/app-architecture/guide.md

 * **Views** describe how to present application data to the user.
 Specifically, it refers to a *composition of widgets *that make a feature.
-For instance, a View is often (but not always) a screen that has a Scaffold widget, along with all of the widgets below it in the widget tree.
-Views are also responsible for passing events to the ViewModel in response to user interaction.
+For instance, a view is often (but not always) a screen that has a Scaffold widget, along with all of the widgets below it in the widget tree.
+Views are also responsible for passing events to the view model in response to user interaction.
-* **ViewModels** contain the logic that converts app data into *UI State*, because data from repositories is often formatted differently from the data that needs to be displayed.
+* **View models** contain the logic that converts app data into *UI State*, because data from repositories is often formatted differently from the data that needs to be displayed.
 For example, you might need to combine data from multiple repositories, or you might want to filter a list of data records.

-Views and ViewModels should have a 1:1 relationship.
+Views and view models should have a 1:1 relationship.

 <img src='/assets/images/docs/app-architecture/guide/feature-architecture-simplified-UI-highlighted.png'
-alt="A simplified diagram of the architecture described on this page with the View and ViewModel objects highlighted.">
+alt="A simplified diagram of the architecture described on this page with the view and view model objects highlighted.">

 In the simplest terms,
-a ViewModel manages the UI state and the View displays that state.
+a view model manages the UI state and the view displays that state.
-Using Views and ViewModels, your UI layer can maintain state during configuration changes (like screen rotations), and you can test the logic of your UI independently of Flutter widgets.
+Using views and view models, your UI layer can maintain state during configuration changes (like screen rotations), and you can test the logic of your UI independently of Flutter widgets.

 :::note
-‘View' is an abstract term, and one View does not equal one widget.
+‘View' is an abstract term, and one view does not equal one widget.
 Widgets are composable, and several can be combined to create one view.
-Therefore, ViewModels don't have a 1-to-1 relationship with widgets, but rather a 1-to-1 relation with a *collection* of widgets.
+Therefore, view models don't have a 1-to-1 relationship with widgets, but rather a 1-to-1 relation with a *collection* of widgets.
 :::

 A feature of an application is user centric, and therefore defined by the UI layer.
-Every instance of a pair of View and ViewModel defines one feature in your app.
+Every instance of a pair of view and view model defines one feature in your app.
 This is often a screen in your app, but it doesn't have to be.
 For example, consider logging in and out.
 Logging in is generally done on a specific screen whose